SamSpace2497/Docs/Frappe.md

         > cd ~

-        > bench init frappe-bench
+        > bench init --frappe-branch version-15 frappe-bench

     This will create a new Bench directory called frappe-bench.
+This will be the main directory from where we will be running all the commands.

+    The full path of this directory will be: /home/[user]/frappe-bench/

     After the frappe-bench folder is created, change your directory to it and run this command